rkd006/Carbonate-Chemistry-Model/README.md

 *see MATLAB files outputs above for replicates if not stated below*

-- calc_[inorganiccarbon]_pond: calculate inorganic carbon concentration in the pond at four days numerically and figure that plots the inorganic carbon concentration over four days
+- calc_[inorganiccarbon]_pond: calculates inorganic carbon concentration in the pond at four days numerically and figure that plots the inorganic carbon concentration over four days
-- calc_algaecarbon: calculate algae carbon concentration at four days numerically and figure that plots the algae carbon concentration over four days
+- calc_algaecarbon: calculates the carbon concentration in algae at four days numerically
 - calc_alphas: creates functions to calculate alpha0, alpha1, alpha2
 - calc_Ks: creates functions to calculate K1, K2, Kh
 - CO2_loss_dynamic_y3: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days for a combined y3